Finding the Main Point

 It also helps to think about where in this book this part of the text appears.
 The introduction to a book, much like the introduction of an article, should give an overview of the text and lay out the central terms or concepts.

-From reading these sentences, especially after reading the full introduction, I can see that the book is going to focus on the positions of “restrictionists” (defined by Hing as “those who would severely reduce immigrant visas” ¶3; a group which includes those who believe that anyone who immigrates here should assimilate with American culture) and cultural pluralists (“who promote diversity or multiculturalism” ¶10).
+From reading these sentences, especially after reading the full introduction, I can see that the book is going to focus on the positions of “restrictionists” (defined by Hing as “those who would severely reduce immigrant visas” in paragraph 3; a group which includes those who believe that anyone who immigrates here should assimilate with American culture) and cultural pluralists (“who promote diversity or multiculturalism” in paragraph 10).
 According to this introduction, Hing’s book will be examining these positions in light of his own experiences and in relation to the idea that there are (or should be) a set of core values that define what it means to be American.
 Hing plans to argue the need for immigrants to be involved in defining that set of core values.

 Activity: Topic Sentences in Your Article

-Using the article that you’ve chosen from the example assignment, or another text you’re working on, first decide whether this approach will help.
+Using an article that you’re working on or one that you’ve chosen from the example assignment, first decide whether this approach will help.
 Remember that it really only works when you have long-ish paragraphs with topic sentences.

 If your article has this kind of paragraph structure, copy out the topic sentences into a new document.
 Using these sentences as a guide, explain the main idea of that article.